Frequently asked questions

 Admission requirements for Master of Dietetics

-To be eligible for consideration for entry into the Master of Dietetics, applicants must hold a three year Bachelor degree or equivalent in a relevant cognate area (for example: science, health sciences, nutrition, food science, exercise science, biomedical science, allied health or nursing) and have successfully completed one full year of study of biochemistry and a minimum of one unit of dedicated study in physiology.
+To be eligible for consideration for entry into the Master of Dietetics, applicants must hold a three year Bachelor degree or equivalent in a relevant cognate area (for example: science, health sciences, nutrition, food science, exercise science, biomedical science, allied health or nursing) and have successfully completed one full year of study of biochemistry and one full year of dedicated study in human physiology.

 Furthermore, applicants are required to have completed at least 4 units (equivalent to 4 Deakin credit points which constitutes the equivalent of a full-time study load for a semester) of nutrition and food science study at either undergraduate or postgraduate study level.
 The nutrition units need to cover content relating to principles of nutrition, lifespan nutrition and food science.
 The three relevant Deakin units which cover the prerequisite nutrition content are: HSN201 Principles of Nutrition, HSN202 Lifespan Nutrition and HSN104 The Science of Food (or HSN203 Food Composition).
 Details of the content of these units are available at www.deakin.edu.au/handbook.